-In some cases, cybercriminals cast a wide net with "phishing" scams, among others, and hope the sheer quantity of potential victims will yield sufficient economic benefit (see chart for more details on how cybercriminals attack).
+In some cases, cybercriminals cast a wide net with "phishing" scams, among others, and hope the sheer quantity of potential victims will yield sufficient economic benefit (see "The makings of a cybercrime," below, for more details on how cybercriminals attack).

 Specific victim targeting

 A growing and more concerning trend is the specific targeting of high-net-worth individuals.
-In many of these cases, criminals spend a great deal of time and effort identifying a worthwhile target and then developing a victim profile based on public and private information—such as property records; credit information obtained via hacking; posted details on social networks; with the goal of stealing assets from financial accounts.
+In many of these cases, criminals spend a great deal of time and effort identifying a worthwhile target and then developing a victim profile based on public and private information—such as property records, credit information obtained via hacking, and posted details on social networks—with the goal of stealing assets from financial accounts.

 Although the actual criminal act can take several forms, the basic steps are often similar.
 Below is a relatively common scenario:

 - Step 1: The thief sends an email with a link or attachment to the victim that appears to come from a known party.
 The targeted victim then clicks the link or attachment, which includes malicious software (malware) that infects the victim's computer.

 - Step 2: The thief uses installed malware to steal login credentials to the victim's financial accounts or to remotely control the victim's computer.
 This will generally allow the thief to log in as the victim.